China steelmaker, miners cut output as slowdown bites

-SHANGHAI/DALIAN, China A major Chinese steelmaker said on Thursday it has halted production at a loss-making plant and expressed doubt that government attempts to stimulate the slowing economy would revive demand in the world's biggest market for the metal.

-With China's slowing growth sapping demand for new ships and construction, an industry official said more than a third of the country's iron ore mines were idle due to depressed prices, and the top steel producer also forecast lower output this year.
+SHANGHAI/DALIAN China's steel market, the world's biggest, is feeling the pinch of a slowing economy that has sapped demand for new ships and construction work.
+Its largest listed steelmaker has halted output at a 3 million tonnes-a-year plant, and over a third of the country's iron ore mines stand idle.

-Beijing approved infrastructure projects worth around $160 billion this month.
-However, officials at a steel industry conference in the city of Dalian expressed doubt about how much the plans to build highways, ports and airport runways would boost demand.
+In an attempt to kickstart the economy, Beijing this month approved infrastructure projects worth around $160 billion, but there's no certainty the plans to build highways, ports and airport runways will significantly boost steel demand.

-China's biggest listed steelmaker, Baoshan Iron & Steel Co (600019.SS), said it has suspended output at a 3 million metric tonne-a-year plant in Shanghai as steel prices near three-year lows.

 "The government's infrastructure investment may only improve sentiment ...
-I don't expect a big lift in steel demand," Zhang Dianbo, assistant president of Baosteel, told reporters.
+I don't expect a big lift in steel demand," Zhang Dianbo, assistant president of Baosteel, told reporters at an industry conference in Dalian on Thursday.

-At the conference a senior executive of China's overall number one producer, Hebei Iron & Steel Group, said the company had also cut production and expected total 2012 output to fall from last year's 44.7 million metric tonnes (49.27 tons).

-Despite the gloom, the world's top iron ore miner Vale SA (VALE5.SA) of Brazil said it was pushing ahead with projects to expand production which would rise to a forecast 320 million tonnes next year from 312 million tonnes in 2012.
+Outside China, top iron ore miner Vale (VALE5.SA) said it was forging ahead with projects to expand production, and forecast output of its biggest revenue earner would rise to 320 million tonnes next year from 312 million tonnes this year.

-Vale sees China's steel output rising between 3 percent and 5 percent next year.
-Jose Carlos Martins, executive director of its ferrous and strategy division, said he was not fretting about iron ore prices, which are down a fifth since the start of the year to around $104 a tonne.

-"I believe that prices will stay around this level for a while - at between $100 and $120 ... with a lot of volatility," Martins told reporters on the sidelines of the conference.
-"Being a low-cost producer and being focused on cost and quality, we believe that no matter the growth, we see space for our company, our projects and our ore to get the market."

 Global miners Rio Tinto (RIO.AX) (RIO.L) and BHP Billiton (BHP.AX)(BLT.L) said they remained confident about China's long-term demand outlook, with BHP predicting iron ore demand there wouldn't peak until 2025.

-However, the slide in iron ore prices has shut many high-cost producers out of the market, particularly in China which produces about 1 billion tonnes a year itself and buys 60 percent of the ore that is traded globally.

-About 40 percent of China's iron ore mines have suspended operations, Liu Xiaoliang, executive deputy secretary general of the Metallurgical Mines Association of China, told the conference.
+But, for now, some 40 percent of China's iron ore mines have suspended operations as a price slump means they are losing money, Liu Xiaoliang, executive deputy secretary general of the Metallurgical Mines Association of China told the conference.

-Zhang Changfu, vice-chairman of the China Iron and Steel Association (CISA), said the low prices had already affected the construction of new iron ore projects, adding that average costs were around $80 per tonne.

-"The tax burden on domestic iron ore development is very heavy and there are all sorts of charges.
-We are calling on the government to cut taxes," Zhang told reporters.

 The drop in China's steel demand has driven Shanghai rebar futures prices down by more than a fifth this year to as low as 3,206 yuan a tonne, and hit demand for iron ore, sending prices of the main steel raw material to 3-year lows below $87 a tonne .IO62-CNI=SI this month.